find your perfect ski. it does exist…

 Almost always set up as a flat ski, these are very wide skis—100 mm and wider.
 They are designed for those days when the white stuff is fresh and deep.
 If you only ski powder, or want a pair of skis for powder days, go all mountain, and go wide.

 Designed to play in the park, twins are generally set up as flat skis.
 Twin tips go anywhere on the mountain, and often are a bit softer to allow for the extra flex needed in the park.
 Having tip and tail upturned makes all the difference landing flips, spins, and for backwards skiing.
 If you are a bonafide park rat, a twin is for you.
 If you are a parent, teaching little ones to ski, going backwards with grace and ease can be a bonus!

 Beyond the generalizations, there is LOTS of variability.
 You will find soft carving skis and stiff all mountain skis.
 Some all mountain skis have lots of rocker that make them float powder better.
 Some will have an upturned but not quite a twin tip tail to make them more park-worthy.
+Some will be light and wide for uphill travel, but still be stiff enough to do well on the groomers.
 You get the idea.
 But it’s all good.
 It means you get lots more choices so you can really get a ski tweaked in ways that’s a perfect fit for you.

 OMG!
 More questions!!